gmantri2/AudioSmartCompressor/README.md

 4. Play/pause/stop audio file, set volume, and/or export compressed file.
 5. Return to any of steps 1-4.

+## **Example:**

+In the "sample wav audio files" folder, you will find a list of WAV files.
+The shortest one is called ShortSnippet.
+Upload this file and enter these numbers for the parameters:

+* **Maximum Volume:** 0.7
+* **Minimum Volume:** 0.3
+* **Average Volume:** 0.5
+* **Maximum Adjustment:** 0.3
+* **Compression Speed:** 4410
+* **Silence Threshold:** 0.02

+Then, click the compress button to see the new waveform.
+The other files in the same folder are longer in length and will take more time to compress.
+For example, the "BabyElephantWalk60" WAV file will take a couple of minutes to compress.

 ## **CMake Information:**

 Cloning--